Amazing Hidden Gems in New York State

 2. Lucifer Falls

-To reach this place, tourists need to take a hike down the Rim Trail.
+To reach Lucifer Falls, you will need to take a hike down the Rim Trail.
 It is worth noting that the trail itself is also incredibly beautiful.
-People who have been here highlight that it is especially worth visiting during the fall when the hike becomes really serene and fascinating.
+People who have been here highlight that it is especially worth visiting during the fall when the hike becomes really pretty with the golden brown trees.

 3. Storm King Art Center

-This place is truly underestimated.
-Storm King Art Center is a huge open-air art museum that takes about 500 acres.
-It was founded back in 1960 and currently contains lots of neat sculptures that you will definitely want to check out.
+Storm King Art Center is a huge open-air art museum covering an area the of 500 acres.
+It was founded back in 1960 and currently contains the largest collection of contemporary outdoor sculptures in the USA.

-This place is located near Storm King Mountain.
-The biggest distinctive feature of this museum is that it merges art with nature, creating a unique, harmonious, and fascinating environment.
+Storm King merges art with nature, creating a unique, harmonious, and fascinating environment.
 If you are a fan of arts and sculpture in particular, you should definitely check it out!

 4. Newtown Battlefield State Park